Registering on and logging in to SAP Business Network: A guide for businesses

 • Public corporation / partnership / trust: Add the names of all current directors, partners and trustees

-• Privately owned corporation: Add the names of the owners of the corporation
+• Privately owned corporation: Add the names of all directors and all individuals or entities that own 5% or more of the corporation

 A screenshot of question 5 with 5.1, 5.2, the answer drop-down box and the text field highlighted.